oroinc/documentation/backend/security/example.rst

 Mike, Mark
 ..........

-The users cannot login into the *Main Organization*.
+The users cannot log in to the *Main Organization*.

 +--------------+---------------------+
 | Access Level | Second Organization |